Vision, Values & Ethos

 Will your child start school in September 2026?

-You should apply for your child to start in Reception in the school year your child turns 4.
-So if your child was born between 1st September 2021 and 31st August 2022 and they are now 4 (or will have their 4th birthday by the end of August) now is the time to start looking for the right school for your child and your family…
+You should apply for your child to start in Reception in the school year your child turns 4 so if your child was born between 1st September 2021 and 31st August 2022 and they are now 4 (or will have their 4th birthday by the end of August) they can start Reception in September 2026.

-Key Dates for the Admissions Process for Reception 2026
+Key Dates for the North Yorkshire Council Admissions Process for Reception 2026

 - 12th September 2025 – opening date for applications